Categories

 This year, instead of making the show for the community, the museum extended it to cover a population 15 times greater than the population of the Toledo area.
 They had their Mellon Fellow, Halona Norton-Westbrook, judge it all by herself.
 She put in only 11 Toledo area artists, including two museum employees, the husband of a museum employee, one former employee with former contentious museum relationship, the two most recent past presidents of the Federation, the group that had charge of the show when the museum took it over in 2011.
 Hence, most of the Toledo area artists chosen by the museum were insiders.
 17 other artists were from other cities.

-The population of Greater Detroit alone is 5 times that of the Toledo metro area.
+The population of Greater Detroit alone is five times that of the Toledo metro area.
 So you can see that a show that was highly competitive in our local area, has become instantly 10-15 times more competitive by adding a 150 mile radius encompassing 4 cities much larger than Toledo, plus several other cities with more advantage than Toledo, such as Ann Arbor and Grand Rapids, Michigan.
 And why is this good for our community?
 For countless area artists like my daughter, the odds are they will never have a chance.

 The Toledo Museum of Art was voted the most beloved museum by its community recently.
 People today donate to the Toledo Museum of Art believing in a community memory of a community oriented museum.
 How can the museum literally nurture so many artists within its mission and its history, then just hang us out to dry, replaced by artists from other cities?
 Our area has so much potential for the growth of the art economy in this area.
 We don’t mean Cleveland or Detroit or Columbus, we mean Toledo!
 Yet the museum is communally dumbing us down by taking this great opportunity away from the majority of Toledo area artists and handing it over to anybody else in the 150 mile radius, for what, for a more impressive population “line item” on a grant application?